-What services are available through the Family Caregiver Support Program?
+Services available through the Family Caregiver Support Program include:

-Caregivers are provided information on the range of community services available to family caregivers.
+Caregivers receive information on the range of community services available to them.

 A case manager can meet you in your home to discuss your caregiving situation with you, assess your needs, and help connect you to resources to assist you in your responsibilities.

 Everyone needs a break from caregiving.
 Our program will cover the cost of a relief break so that you can relax, rejuvenate and do something just for you.
 Paid respite is available in two ways:

 - Through a certified home health agency, with trained, pre-screened in-home aids who have had criminal history checks

 - There are also a limited number of respite stipends available for you to pay a person or facility of your choice to provide respite care.